Deep Image Harmonization by Bridging the Reality Gap: Experiments

-\textbf{Rendered Image Dataset RHHarmony }contains 65,000 pairs of composite rendered images and ground-truth rendered images with human foregrounds for training.
+\textbf{Rendered Image Dataset RdHarmony }contains 180,000 pairs of composite rendered images and ground-truth rendered images.
+Note that we sample 65,000 pairs with ``human'' foregrounds from maximal 135,000 pairs to train the harmonization network, aiming to reduce data redundancy and improve training efficiency.

 \textbf{Real Image Dataset iHarmony4~\cite{DoveNet2020}} contains 73,146 pairs of composite real images and ground-truth real images.
-In this work, we treat ``human" as novel category and other categories as base categories.
-The training set is split into novel training set (18,718 pairs) from ``human" category and base training set (47,024 pairs) from other categories.
+In the main experiments, we treat ``human'' as an example novel category and other categories as base categories.
+The training set is split into novel training set (18,718 pairs) from ``human'' category and base training set (47,024 pairs) from other categories.
 Similarly, the test set is split into novel test set (1670 pairs) and base test set (5734 pairs).
+Experiments of the other 5 object categories could be found in the Supplementary.

 Formally, we denote the rendered training set from novel category as $\mathcal{D}^{rd}_{tr,n}$ and the real training set from base (\emph{resp.}, novel) categories as $\mathcal{D}^{rl}_{tr,b}$ (\emph{resp.}, $\mathcal{D}^{rl}_{tr,n}$).
 We denote real test set from base (\emph{resp.}, novel) categories as $\mathcal{D}^{rl}_{te,b}$ (\emph{resp.}, $\mathcal{D}^{rl}_{te,n}$).
-By default, we merge $\mathcal{D}^{rd}_{tr,n}$ and $\mathcal{D}^{rl}_{tr,b}$ as the whole training set, and evaluate on both $\mathcal{D}^{rl}_{te,b}$ and $\mathcal{D}^{rl}_{te,n}$ (see Figure~\ref{fig:intro}).
+By default, we merge $\mathcal{D}^{rd}_{tr,n}$ and $\mathcal{D}^{rl}_{tr,b}$ as the whole training set, and evaluate on both $\mathcal{D}^{rl}_{te,b}$ and $\mathcal{D}^{rl}_{te,n}$ (see Figure~\ref{fig:traindata}).